syrianarchive/syrianarchive-investigations/about/team.md

 ### Jeff Deutch
 __Lead Researcher__

 Jeff is a researcher with Syrian Archive, where he develops workflows and methodologies for open source investigations.
 He additionally works on verification and long-form investigations and reports.
 Jeff is a fellow at the Centre for Internet and Human Rights and a PhD candidate at the Humboldt-University in Berlin.
+He is currently teaching a Masters of Arts course for the Raumstrategien program at the Kunsthochschule Berlin-Weissensee.

 ### Niko Para
 __Lead Developer__